bhernez/ember-locales/README.md

-# Ember-i18n
+# ember-locales

-This README outlines the details of collaborating on this Ember addon.
+See https://github.com/fnando/i18n-js for more details on how to use helpers.

 ## Installation